oze4/service.remove-terminating-namespaces/README.md

 #### How I found the offending ApiService

 - CTRL+F in the output .yaml file that was generated
   - Use this search (copy and paste it exactly)
-   - `status = "False"`
+    - `status: "False"`
 - Find the name of that ApiService
 - Follow the rest of the commands above, but using that ApiService name
- - Do this for all offending ApiService (any service that has `status = "False"`
+- Do this for all offending ApiService (any service that has `status: "False"`

 ## INTRO